Geoalert/mapflow-api-scripts/README.md

 python -m scripts.processing COMMAND {models,start,status,download} [-h] [--mosaic-id MOSAIC_ID | --image-id IMAGE_ID] [-n NAME] [--wd-id WD_ID] [--project-id PROJECT_ID] [-o OPTIONS] [-g GEOMETRY] [--processing-id PROCESSING_ID] [-p PATH]
 ```
 `COMMAND`:
-- `models` - Displays a list of all the models available to user
+- `models` - Displays a list of all the models available for user
 - `start` - Starts a processing with the specified:
     - **name** `-n`, **image/mosaic** `--image/mosaic-id` (only one of these can be passed),
     - AI **model** id `--wd-id`,